 Helping get over the data gap

-Is this is a big issue for organisations?
-As usual, with the complexity of the GDPR it depends.
-It depends on a number of factors.
-However, let’s take a fairly straightforward example to illustrate the Data Gap.
-Your company is based in the UK and you are running an event.
-To help you with this task you have enlisted the services of an event registration company.
-The registration company is sent details of your delegates that are coming to the event.
-At that point the registration company do their job as a processor for you.
-But, because they are based in a European country, let’s say the Netherlands, they do not have to send the processed information back to the UK unless you as the UK company can provide them with certainty of what security measures are in place when it crosses to the UK.
+We can use a fairly straightforward example to illustrate the Data Gap.
+Let’s imagine your event agency is based in the UK and you are producing an event.
+To help, you have enlisted the services of an event registration company (based in the Netherlands).
+The registration company is sent details of the delegates that are due to attend.
+The registration company is acting as a data processor for you.
+But, because they are based in the Netherlands, they do not have to send the processed information back to you.
+Unless you, as the UK company can provide them assurances that you have strict data security protocols in place that meet their requirements.

 Standard Contract Clauses are being referenced by the Information Commissioners’ Office (ICO) as a way forward.
 You would need one for each data processor or supplier.
-Effectively they would need to be in place before the 29 March 2019 to avoid any gap.
+Effectively they would need to be in place before the 31 December 2020 to avoid any gap.
 You may need to provide other documentation about your security processes depending on what the European country requires.

-The suggestion is not to wait for the ‘politicians’ magic wand but act now and be ready for changes on 30 March 2019.
+The suggestion is not to wait for the ‘politicians’ magic wand but act now and be ready for changes on 31 December 2020.
 Technical Bulletins issued by the UK Government and updates from the ICO are worth a read to keep up to date.